 Jordan Sleeper | Parish Administrator, Wedding Coordinator

 Jordan is originally from Portsmouth, Rhode Island.
 She began working at Emmanuel in September 2013.
-Jordan holds Bachelor’s degrees in English Literature from The University of Rhode Island and is currently enrolled in a Masters program with Southern New Hampshire University for a MA in American History.
+Jordan holds a Bachelor’s degrees in English Literature from The University of Rhode Island and Masters degree in American History with Southern New Hampshire University.
 She currently lives in Newport.